stvnrs/generator-armed-docs/docs/deployment.md

 #### Example

-This example shows a function that calculates an identifer for a resource based on its type and location.
+This example shows a function that calculates an identifer for a resource based on its type and location, and a function that calculates an abbreviation for a location.

 ```json
 :(../samples/sub-generators/deployment/deployments/singe/functions.json)